Va5ilia5/BTJM-EURO21/README.md

 # EURO2020 Prediction

 I used data from FIFA 21 to do a statistical analysis in order to predict the winner based on ratings and compensation.
-P resuming that a player's worth is proportional to his ability
+Presuming that a player's worth is proportional to his ability

 ### This repository is for the project I've done on the possible finalist for the UEFA EURO2021.